smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

 - Dizzy Punch is 90 base power, 50% confusion chance

+- Sacred Sword now has 95 base power

+- Egg Bomb is now 40 base power autocrit

+- Surf has a 10% chance to lower Speed

 Minor learnset changes:

 - Azumarill now gets Belly Drum with no incompatibilities